emwoe/se_project_aroundtheus/README.md

 **Reflection Video**

-You can find a video of me talking through the process and challenges of creating this website here: [Link to video]
+You can find a video of me talking through the process and challenges of creating this website here: [Link to video] (https://stedwards.zoom.us/rec/share/5xkCgz9vh6rPMpfTmj7dv9zBvqEf4RvYC53Vhh3Xw_PqJNH2GpdT-uWC56Tfbt6T.HQsz4a0EwO9EPcZv)

+Passcode: $?lh5.? with an asterix at the end.